 There are several ways of starting a home business, depending on a number of factors.
 You can make the decision to push through with your entrepreneurial venture quickly, or you can opt to take it more slowly.

-How you start your home business will depend on factors such as availability of capital, readiness of the product, presence of demand for the product. and your overall readiness to start the business.
+How you start your home business will depend on factors such as availability of capital, the readiness of the product, the presence of demand for the product. and your overall readiness to start the business.
 However, you also need to consider the timing as its affects those who surround you.
 For example, getting a business off the ground while paying for a child’s college education or a pressing financial obligation may not be the ideal time.

 Here are ten ways that you can start your home business:

 You can moonlight in your spare time and run your business in your spare time while keeping your day job.
 Running the business while having a steady paycheck will allow you to assess the viability of your business and allows you to better see its potentials.
 You can work on your business as a sideline until you have built up enough earnings to leave your full-time job, or stumbled on an opportunity that will allow your business to grow by leaps and bounds.
 There will probably be no greater feeling than when you walk out the door and into a business wherein you call the shots!

 >> RELATED: 10 Home Business Ideas for the Weekend

 The key, of course, is to consider your employer, and avoid situations that can lead to conflicts of interests (e.g. your new business is a direct competitor of your employer or you are using company time and resources for your business).

 If working at basically two jobs (your salaried job and your business) is too much for you to handle, consider requesting your employer to cut down your hours and adopting a flexible schedule.
 You can bargain to work 3 or 4 times a week instead of your 5-day workweek.
 Think of this stage as your easing out of the corporate world period, while preparing yourself for a life of a home-based entrepreneur.